 Research and evaluation In the first instance at this point, work starts on weeding out ideas that are wild, inappropriate, or even fanciful.
 Work can then begin with evaluating possibilities.
 Things like market research, further consumer feedback, identifying prospective customers, and assessing competition, are all components of attempting to determine the viability of the idea.
 Certainly, a key concept that is taken into consideration will be whether or not the concept aligns with the business's strategic objectives.
 If it does not, and it cannot be modified to meet those aims, the idea will be cast aside.

 Planning Once an idea has passed the viability test, planning for the project begins.
 Financing will be set in place with budget allocations for different product strands, staff resources and tasking designations worked out, product specifications set, and engineering methods described.
 This is where the product moves from being largely conceptual to being more tangible.

 Development This is the exclusive vicinity of the development team.
 Various aspects of the product’s realization will occur through operations such as framework development, dependency planning, sprints, project strand merging, quality assurance, etc. Beta testing might occur so that the product can be assessed in a real-world environment and feedback from consumers and the market is possible.
+This is where the minimum viable product is formalized.
 A prototype might also be made available to stakeholders.
 Technical documentation pertaining uniquely to the product will ideally have been written as the project progresses.